 Where We Be

 same time?
-Valparaiso seems to say yes.
+Valparaiso would seem to say yes.

 We've never seen a city quite like this one.
 It is